Research

 Product-research tool for in-product feedback, quick UX insight collection, and lightweight discovery work that stays close to the product experience.

-In Choosely terms, this sits in the research lane and is typically chosen for in-product ux feedback and quick user insights.
+In Choosely terms, this sits in the research lane and is commonly selected for in-product ux feedback and quick user insights.

 • Strong in-product feedback fit